 Day 7: Nubutautau

-Get your hiking shoes on and prepare for today’s 11-kilometre hiking adventure (approximately 6 hours) across Fiji’s grasslands and into Nubutautau village.
-The trek follows the scenic Sigatoka River; the journey is broken up with lunch and a rewarding swim along the way.
+Get your hiking shoes on and prepare for today’s 11-kilometre trekking adventure across Fiji’s grasslands and into Nubutautau village.
+The journey will take around 6 hours in total and is broken up with lunch and a rewarding swim along the way.
 The trek follows the scenic Sigatoka River.
-Arriving later in the afternoon, you’ll spend the night in the village located in the heart of the island on a backdrop of small scale-farming, grassy hills and evergreen rainforest.
+Arriving later in the afternoon, you’ll spend the night in the village located in the heart of the island with a backdrop of small scale-farming, grassy hills and evergreen rainforest.
 Your village stays here in Nubutautau and Naga will give you a true sense of the day-to-day of Fijian locals, away from the resorts and tourist hotspots.

 Day 8: Nadi